nullstare/ReiLua/API.md

 > result = RL.Vector2LineAngle( Vector2 a, Vector2 b )

-Calculate angle defined by a two vectors line.
+Calculate angle defined by a two vectors line
-NOTE: Parameters need to be normalized.
+NOTE: Parameters need to be normalized
-Current implementation should be aligned with glm::angle.
+Current implementation should be aligned with glm::angle

 - Success return float